-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
-Social workers value the importance of human relationships.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including: individuals, families, groups, organizations, and communities.
-Social workers understand strategies to engage diverse clients and constituencies to advance practice effectiveness.
-Social workers understand how their personal experiences and affective reactions may impact their ability to effectively engage with diverse clients and constituencies.
-Social workers value principles of relationship-building and inter-professional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.
-Instructions: For each category, mark the number which best reflects the student's level of achievement.
-Practice Behavior 1 2 3 4 5 6.1 Attends to the interpersonal dynamics and contextual factors that both strengthen and potentially threaten the therapeutic alliance 6.2 Establishes client relationships that are evidence based and encourage a process where the clients are equal participants in the establishment of treatment goals and expected outcomes 1 1 1 L Comments regarding ratings:
+Competency 6: Engage with Individuals, Families, Groups, Organizat tions, and d Commu inities Social workers understand that engagement is an ongoing component of the work practice with, and on behalf of, diverse individuals, families, groups workers value the importance of human relationships.
+Social workers under social environment, and critically evaluate and apply this knowledge constituencies, including: individuals, families, groups, organizations, and strategies to engage diverse clients and constituencies to advance practice how their personal experiences and affective reactions may impact their ability and constituencies.
+Social workers value principles of relationship-builds facilitate engagement with clients, constituencies, and other professionals of the social workers. s, organizerstand the facilite to facilite to communice effective to effecting and it tations, a teories of ate enga unities.
+So veness.
+So vectively en nter-prof nd comm human b gement v ocial wor ocial wor ngage wit unities. ehavior a vith clien kers unde kers unde Social and the ats and erstand erstand clients Instructions: For each category, mark the number which best reflects the stud ent's lev el of achi evement Practice Behavior 1 2 3 4 5 6.1 Attends to the interpersonal dynamics and contextual factors that both strengthen and potentially threaten the therapeutic alliance 6.2 Establishes client relationships that are evidence based and encourage a process where the clients are equal participants in the establishment of treatment goals and expected outcomes 1 1 Comments regarding ratings: